manleyevangelista/homelab/readme.md

 Now, this is the main hub for both my homelab and home network.
 Either Router #1 or #2 is connected to its WAN port, depending on which internet connection I’m using at the moment.
 From here, everything else connects — the server, a repeater in the garage, and all WiFi devices.

-WiFi is set to Channel 11 (2.4 GHz) and Channel 165 (5 GHz) to avoid interference with Router #1.
+WiFi is set to Channel 11 (2.4 GHz) and Channel 165 (5 GHz) to avoid interference with Router #1 and #2.

 On this router, I’ve set the DNS to AdGuard’s public DNS, which blocks ads network-wide.
 I’ve also bound the MAC addresses of the server and CCTV cameras to static IPs — makes them easier to reference.